Manhattan: Public transportation

 The East Side Access project, which brings LIRR trains to Grand Central Terminal, opened in 2023.
 Four multi-billion-dollar projects were completed in the mid-2010s: the $1.4 billion Fulton Center in November 2014, the $2.4 billion 7 Subway Extension in September 2015, the $4 billion World Trade Center Transportation Hub in March 2016, and Phase 1 of the $4.5 billion Second Avenue Subway in January 2017.

 MTA New York City Transit operates local buses within Manhattan under the brand New York City Bus.
 An extensive network of express bus routes serves commuters and other travelers heading into Manhattan.

 The Roosevelt Island Tramway, one of two commuter cable car systems in North America, takes commuters between Roosevelt Island and Manhattan Island.
 The Staten Island Ferry carries over 21 million passengers annually on the 5.2 mi run between Manhattan and Staten Island.
 The ferry has been fare-free since 1997.
 Manhattan is also served by NYC Ferry, which began operating in 2017.
 All of the system's routes serve Manhattan.

 The Port Authority Bus Terminal, at Eighth Avenue and 42nd Street, is the world's busiest bus station.

 The Port Authority Bus Terminal is the city's main intercity bus terminal and the world's busiest bus station.
 It serves 250,000 passengers on 7,000 buses each workday in a 1950 building designed to accommodate 60,000 daily passengers.
 A 2021 plan announced by the Port Authority would spend $10 billion to expand capacity and modernize the facility.
 In 2024, the Port Authority announced plans for a new terminal that would be completed by 2032 and include a pair of office buildings to defray the costs of the project.

 Major highways

 Interstate 95 is the most prominent highway serving Manhattan, known as the Trans-Manhattan Expressway between the George Washington and Alexander Hamilton bridges.

 Taxis

-New York's iconic yellow taxicabs, which number 13,087 citywide and must have a medallion authorizing the pickup of street hails, are ubiquitous in the borough.
+New York City's recognizable yellow taxicabs, which number 13,087 citywide and must have a medallion authorizing the pickup of street hails, are ubiquitous in the borough.
 Private vehicle for hire companies provide significant competition for taxicabs.